The Ultimate Guide to Email Templates – Everything You Wanted to Know!

 - Images and Visual media: A picture speaks a thousand words.
 By balancing text and visuals in your email, you encourage more interaction from your subscribers, since the email message is not lost behind a wall of words.
 This is especially important for the online retail and ecommerce industry where a visual of the product enhances the description.

 - CTA button: The point that measures how effective your email copy was, i.e. the CTA button is what completes your email template design.
 While the email copy may not be able to communicate your message completely, the CTA button redirects the subscriber to a relevant landing page and should never be missed while designing an email.

 The typography and colors in an email are part of the brand guidelines that needs to be also followed while designing an email.

 Popular leaders and orators draw in a large crowd of followers, thanks to their empowering personalities.
-Similarly, in order to make your emails engaging, it is important to have a towering brand personality also.
+Similarly, in order to make your emails engaging, it is important to have a towering brand personality.
 You can easily replicate the brand personality in your emails by following the brand guidelines.
 Brand guidelines are a set of rules regarding how to use your branding elements such as colors, fonts, logos, watermarks and brand tone.

 An email following brand guidelines is more identifiable and helps subscribers to build trust on your brand.
 Unfortunately, 38% of surveyed brands didn’t follow brand guidelines as per Litmus’ 2018 State of Email survey of 3000 marketers globally.